neo3072/DS-AI-ML-Resources/README.md

 I've developed this set of resources for my [InnoArchiTech](http://www.innoarchitech.com/) blog writing, and for my personal learning, development, and use.

 Resources include all files and links in this repository, including the links given in this file.
-A hyperlinked <a href="#toc">table of contents</a> is provided below for your convenience.

-Note that links are listed in no particular order of preference or relevance.
+A hyperlinked <a href="#toc">table of contents</a> is provided below for your convenience, and note that links are listed in no particular order of preference or relevance.
 Well... maybe except for my blog :)

 If you find this repository useful, please _share_ it with others and help spread the word!
 Here are some ready to go _sharing links_:
 - [Twitter](https://twitter.com/home?status=Data%20Science,%20Machine%20Learning,%20AI,%20Big%20Data,%20and%20IoT%20Resources%20https://github.com/acastrounis/data-science-machine-learning-ai-big-data-resources%20%23DataScience%20%23MachineLearning%20%23BigData%20%23IoT%20%23AI)